PressClub South Africa · Article.

 Starting from the costume, Carmine di Giandomenico has drawn the scarlet sprinter and he has also made its own some peculiarities, starting from the speed.
 In 2016 he drew 56 comics tables in 48 hours (five hours earlier than expected).
 A unique accomplishment, typical of those who possess superheroes’ features, like the ones of the DC Comics multiverse that he knows so well, and which has earned him the nickname “the faster cartoonist of the world”.

-“The Flash” is a superhero with the ability to move seven-time faster than light, going beyond certain laws of physics.
+“The Flash” is a superhero with the ability to move seven-times faster than light, going beyond certain laws of physics.
 In the first character interpretation, “The Flash” is the alter ego of Jay Garrick who accidentally inhales heavy water vapours and becomes the fastest man in the world.
 He wears a red, blue and yellow costume, boots on his feet and a winged helmet on his head, just like Mercury.

 In the ‘50s, it is Barry Allen who plays “The Flash”, a chemist hit by a lightning while testing some chemicals.
 This incident turns him into a superhero with a total red costume who wears a mask instead of a helmet.

-The work done on the MINI Electric is a reinterpretation of the historical issue 123 cover drawn by Carmine Infantino, a version that is a merger between the classic version of “The Flash” (Jay Garrick), and its modern version (Barry Allen), becoming very popular thanks to different movies and tv series.
+The work done on the MINI Electric is a reinterpretation of the historical issue 123 cover drawn by Carmine Infantino, a version that is a merger between the classic version of “The Flash” (Jay Garrick), and its modern version (Barry Allen), becoming very popular thanks to different movies and TV series.
 In the background, just like in the original book cover, it appears the city where all “The Flash’s” adventures take place: Central City.

-Carmine di Giandomenico has combined a very plastic and dynamic touch with a prodigious speed - just like “The Flash” - completely designing the MINI Full Electric in just 10 hours and using a mixed technique.
+Carmine di Giandomenico has combined a very plastic and dynamic touch with a prodigious speed - just like “The Flash” - completely designing the MINI Electric in just 10 hours and using a mixed technique.

-MINI’s tribute to “The Flash” at the Lucca Comics has been conceived in synergy with Panini Comics – that starting from 2020, publishes the DC Multiverse comics in Italy.
+MINI’s tribute to “The Flash” at the Lucca Comics has been conceived in synergy with Panini Comics – that, starting from 2020, publishes the DC Multiverse comics in Italy.
 The partnership has been announced during a digital press conference.
 It will be also shared on MINI, Panini Comics and Lucca Changes social profiles.

 The BMW Group